 Since many buses which travel through the LEZ will also journey through other parts of the city, an improvement in emissions is expected beyond the LEZ area.

-Our Fleet Strategy has set out proposals that all of the council's 2,000 vehicles should by emissions free by the end of 2029.
+A new strategy has set out proposals that all of the council's 2,000 vehicles should by emissions free by the end of 2029.
 It is intended that only electric and hydrogen-powered vehicles, across all sizes and classifications, will be used to deliver crucial city services by 2030.
 The full report on the Fleet Strategy can be found on the Committee Information Pages of the council's website.

 Meantime, all council vehicles will meet the emission standards required by the LEZ.